This advice changed my life.

 A few years ago, I somehow was lucky enough to be able to interview a National Geographic photographer over the phone.
 Nat Geo is pretty much the dream so you can imagine how stoked I was!

 I basically asked him something along the lines of "How do I get from here to there?"

 He told me: you create your own dream job.
-Don't wait around for someone to send you on assignment to South Africa, go to South Africa and send yourself on assignment.
+Don't wait around for someone to send you on assignment to Kenya, go to Kenya and send yourself on assignment.
 Learn a language, get to know a place, take the photos you wish were assigned to you.
 Pretty soon you'll attract the right jobs.

 I took that to heart.